nioc/xmpp-web/README.md

 - Pick emoji,
 - Room creation and configuration,
 - Apply message moderation (XEP-0425),
+- Display and edit vCard information (in particular the user avatar, XEP-0054),
 - PWA (Progressive Web App) creating user experiences similar to native applications on desktop and mobile devices,
 - Lightweight (600 KB gzipped at the first loading and then less than 10 KB)
 - Guest access `/guest?join={jid}` (joining a MUC anonymously as described in RFC 4505)